 Our goal is to provide interesting, entertaining and valuable training that will empower staffs, develop new leaders, and encourage existing management to think differently about on-going challenges.
-We work with professionals in the public sector (municipal staffs, elected officials, military and civil servants) to advance their organization's mission and help them achieve long term goals.
+We work with professionals in the public sector (municipal staffs, elected officials, military and civil servants), non-profits and private industry, to advance their organization's mission and help them achieve long term goals.
 Training topics include strategic planning, succession management, professional ethics, problem solving, generational differences, and more - see our entire list of training topics.

 Each workshop is uniquely designed to fit the people and the organization with which we are working.
 In establishing the needs of your organization, we will determine whether our focus will be on staff members, new leaders or existing leaders.
 We will design a half-day workshop to utilize their time effectively and achieve maximum benefit.
 For all three groups, critical thinking, problem solving, and professional ethics are at the core of our training.